itcenterofexcellence/miniproject/README.md

 2. Change the placeholder text from "Add a task" to "Your First Name's tasks" ex. *Taylor's tasks*

-3. Add an image to the header area of the page [You can find hosted image resources here](https://github.com/ravisuhag/stockfree) and [here.](https://www.pexels.com/)
+3. You can "style" a webpage with CSS.
+Add a background image to the header area of the page [You can find hosted image resources here](https://github.com/ravisuhag/stockfree) and [here.](https://www.pexels.com/)

-4. Change the button hover color from gray to a color of your choice
+4. When you mouse or "hover" over the button it changes color.
+Change the button hover color from gray to a color of your choice

-5. Add a sans serif font family to the CSS
+5. Add a sans serif font family to the webpage body text using CSS

 6. Add a link to the *"Update Resume"* list item that links to your updated resume hosted online.
-[You can find free .PDF hosting sites here.](http://www.makeuseof.com/tag/7-best-tools-present-share-pdf-files-online/)
+[You can find free .PDF hosting sites here.](http://www.makeuseof.com/tag/7-best-tools-present-share-pdf-files-online/).
+For example, you can upload a PDF to Google Drive and share the document to get a link for your code.

 7. Add a link to the *"Practice for My Interview"* list item that links to a YouTube video with the title "CS50 and Quora present...
 Prep and Practice for Technical Interviews"